Extentsoftware/FarmSensors/docs/readme.md

 *To be completed*

-## FarmOs Mobile App
+## FarmOS Mobile App
-Sensor reading collected by the hub can be retrieved by a FarmOs mobile device for onward synchronisation with a farmOs database.
+Sensor reading collected by the hub can be retrieved by a FarmOS mobile device for onward synchronisation with a farmOS database.

 *To be completed*